Google Ads Account BETAlink

 This connector uses two types of data sync:

-- A full data sync fetches all data from the customer's Google Account using the Google Ads API.
-Usually, a full sync starts automatically after the connector is created, or when a full sync is manually triggered in UI.
+- A historical data sync fetches all data from the customer's Google Account using the Google Ads API.
+Usually, a historical sync starts automatically after the connector is created, or when a historical sync is manually triggered in your Fivetran Dashboard.

 - An incremental sync runs on a customer-defined schedule and updates only data that has changed since the last sync.
 During the incremental sync, the connector uses the AdWords API Sync Service to retrieve the changed entities and track the last change timestamp.

-The connector additionally triggers a full sync under the following conditions:
+The connector additionally triggers a historical sync under the following conditions:

 This schema applies to all Google Ads Account connectors.